The best gear money can buy

 Granted, those prices could be a drawback, as could the fact that there are very few legitimate reasons to load up your PC with that much RAM.
 If you want to pick up a lower-capacity kit, or something from a different vendor, just make sure it’s DDR4 memory, not the older DDR3.
 X299 motherboards are cutting-edge, remember.

-Check out our eyes-on impressions of the Acer Predator X27.
+Check out our review of the Predator X27.
 It’s nice.

 Storage likewise comes in a variety of options.